Aider-AI/aider/docs/benchmarks.md

 It's worth noting that GPT never gets to see the source code of the unit tests.
 Just the error output from failed tests.

-If you look closely at the bar graph of results, you'll see each column is divided in two by a small horizontal line.
-That line marks the percentage of exercises that fully passed their tests on the first try, without any need to show GPT test error output.
-Again, no human could ever pass 100% of the tests in one try, because the unit tests are overly specific about arbitrary things like error message text.

 ## Editing formats